jarossnd/jason-ross-dev-v1/blog/posts/testing-12v-car-batteries/testing-12v-car-batteries.md

 3. Connect terminals to car battery:
    - Negative battery post = <font color="gray">Black</font> terminal wire
    - Positive battery post = <font color="red">Red</font> terminal wire
-4. Turn multi-meter on by setting to: (AC/DC Volts)
+4. Turn multimeter on by setting to: (AC/DC Volts)
    - Press the RANGE button until you get to the hundredth place
    - Press the SEL button until you get to: DC
 5. Get current reading without the car turned on to find the state of the battery and compare to the state of charge chart